JayanthNarendranath/European-Banks-Churn-Prediction-Model/README.md

 was applied to the data values of that table if the statistics of that table match a right-skewed graph to demonstrate normal distribution.

 The data was split into features and labels.
-The label is column, y, multiple machine learning models such as Logistic Regression, Decision Trees, Random Forests, and XG Boost.
+The label is column y, which contains whether the customers subscribed it or not.
+The label column was label encoded.
+A pipeline was created to apply encoding to certain columns, apply logarithm, and replace the outliers with the mode.
+The pipeline was used to run through multiple machine-learning models such as Logistic Regression, Decision Trees, Random Forests, and XG Boost.
 Random Forest gave the highest accuracy of 90 percent.
-Hyperparameter tuning was done by applying the grid search technique, and the parameters were tuned by using the default value within a range of potential values to check if the accuracy could be increased.
+Hyperparameter tuning was done to by applying the grid search technique, and the parameters were tuned by using the default value within a range of potential values to check if the accuracy can be increased.
 However, in the case of this data, the accuracy was not increased.

 Firstly, the Local Interpretable Model-agnostic Explanation was applied by